Connect with us

 “In Murang’a and Kisii, the gravel lands are fast being subdivided and developed into homes, cutting the country’s supply and driving up prices of the material,” Mr Muchiri said.

-Since many countries worldwide are contending with gravel shortage, shipping the material from elsewhere would mean higher construction costs and delayed road projects.
+Since many countries worldwide are contending with gravel shortages, shipping the material from elsewhere would mean higher construction costs and delayed road projects.

 Kenya is likely to turn to South Africa and Egypt, the top gravel producers in the continent.

-Globally, the United States is the biggest gravel producer and exporter – shipping the material to almost every region in the world – followed by Italy, Germany and the United Kingdom.
+Globally, the United States is the biggest gravel producer and exporter – shipping the material to almost every region in the world – followed by Italy, Germany and the UK.

 Other major producers of the material include Australia, France, Spain, Poland and Japan.